DragicevicS/typerHub/README.md

 Your progress will be automatically saved, and you can track your average speed and accuracy in the personal info tab.

 # Development
-If you want to run TyperHub locally, follow these steps:
+If you want to run TyperHub locally or contribute to the project, follow these steps:

 **Clone the repository:**